Accelerating vRAN and O-RAN with SIMD: Architectural Perspectives and Performance Evaluation: SIMD fundamentals and integration into PHY

-The more efficiently communication engineers optimize an algorithm for SIMD, the greater the acceleration gains they can achieve.
+The performance gains achieved by SIMD depend strongly on how efficiently algorithms are optimized for vectorized execution.
 Modern CPUs support extended SIMD instruction sets such as Intel AVX2 and AVX-512, which provide 256-bit and 512-bit vector registers, respectively.
 These extensions enable high-throughput floating-point operations (FLOPs), essential for computationally intensive MIMO workloads involving dense matrix and vector algebra.
-Fully leveraging SIMD requires careful memory alignment, loop unrolling, and load/store optimizations to maximize the benefit of register-level bandwidth.
+From an implementation perspective, fully leveraging SIMD requires careful memory alignment, loop unrolling, and efficient load/store operations to maximize the benefit of register-level bandwidth.
 Moreover, SIMD allows precise control over the trade-off between performance and numerical accuracy.
-For example, packing single-precision (16-bit) floating-point elements instead of double-precision (32-bit) floating-point elements into a 256-bit register $\texttt{\_\_m256}$ can nearly double the throughput with minimal degradation.
+For example, packing single-precision (32-bit) floating-point elements instead of double-precision (64-bit) floating-point elements into a 256-bit register $\texttt{\_\_m256}$ can nearly double the throughput.
+In many PHY-layer signal processing tasks, 16-bit precision per real and imaginary component is sufficient to represent signal values, resulting in minimal degradation in detection performance.
+At the same time, SIMD acceleration introduces non-trivial engineering challenges.
+Vector widths do not always align with algorithmic dimensions and require tail-handling for residual elements.
+If not handled properly, a subset of samples may be processed incorrectly, potentially degrading performance in terms of block error rate (BLER).

+SIMD acceleration can improve energy efficiency primarily by reducing execution time.
+A recent system-level study shows that significant energy savings can be achieved through CPU-centric optimization under strict real-time constraints, without relying on GPU offloading~\cite{KaliaEtAlNSDI2025vRAN}.
+In addition, an empirical benchmarking study demonstrates that although SIMD-optimized workloads may exhibit slightly higher instantaneous power consumption, a 2--2.3$\times$ speedup can translate into nearly 50\% overall energy savings on both Intel x86 and ARM platforms~\cite{CriadoEtAlCoreNEURONPerformanceEnergy2020}.
+These results suggest that SIMD can serve as an energy-efficient acceleration mechanism for computation-heavy PHY-layer tasks in CPU-centric vRAN architectures.